mahbubah/Contract-Advisor-RAG/README.md

 api/ : the backend connection
-notebooks/ : includes different implementations and visualizations utils/ : reusable python scripts tests/: Includes unit and integration tests for the project.
+notebooks/ : includes different implementations and visualizations utils/ : reusable python scripts frontend/ : the frontend implementation using react screenshots/ : screenshots of the project tests/: Includes unit and integration tests for the project.

 ## Installation